ietf/id-guidelines/README.md

   * the I-D is published as an RFC
   * the I-D expires.

-An I-D expires 185 days after the draft was placed in the repository unless it is in a state that prevents it from expiring.
+An I-D expires 185 days after the I-D was placed in the repository unless it is in a state that prevents it from expiring.
 Examples of such states include being processed by the IESG for publication in the IETF stream, or being under review by the Independent Series Editor (ISE) for publication in the